List of 7 Seeds characters: Kagijima Shelter

+The Director of the Open Sado Project and in charge of the Kagijima shelter.
+He is the first resident introduced to the main cast as he is the one greeting the sponsors in the first recording of the Kagijima Shelter.

 Animals

 As she did in her other previous works already, Yumi Tamura placed strong emphasis on the deep connection of the protagonists with the nature surrounding them by having them interact with various animals who often play an important role in supporting the characters.

 Aramaki's pack

 Fubuki and Mitsuru-san paired up with others dogs and gave birth to many puppies.
 The whole dog population consists of almost hundred dogs by now.
 They're scattered in several smaller packs all over Honshu.
 Their appearances vary a lot.
 Still deeply attached to Aramaki although they don't live with him all the time anymore, they come when he calls for them and do various tasks for him like hunting, guarding duty, trailing tracks or searching for water and food sources.
 Their help was a great support for Aramaki and enabled him to survive in this dangerous new world all alone for 15 years.